LadyAelita/5e-n1300/en_US/Pages/Rules/Adventuring/Travel.md

 Creatures that **do not suffer from exhaustion** (such as most undead) **ignore** that limitation and can travel for as many hours as they want.

 Other creatures may push on beyond that limit, at the risk of exhaustion.
-Once a character reaches their limit of hours that can be traveled without getting exhausted, travelling farther will count as a **forced march**.
+Once a character reaches their limit of hours that can be traveled without getting exhausted, traveling farther will count as a **forced march**.

 At the **end of each additional hour** of travel **beyond the limit**, the character must make a **Constitution saving throw** against the DC of **10 + the number of hours traveled beyond the limit**.
 On a failed saving throw, the character suffers **1 level of exhaustion**.
 If the character has been **dashing** for the last hour, the throw is made with a **disadvantage** and a failure adds **2 levels of exhaustion** instead of one.